 Once the coordinate format has been specified, it will be used for any additional Gerber files that are imported; until the File|New Product command is executed or the Import Module is closed.

-Basic Gerber files also need an Aperture Table, which lists the sizes and shapes of the “Apertures” (or drawing shapes) referred to by the Gerber file.
+Basic Gerber files also need an Aperture Table, which lists the sizes and shapes of the “Apertures” (or drawing shapes) referred to by the device codes in the coordinate file.
 Sometimes, Basic Gerber files are generated in accordance with a standardized table, such as NOR01 or PERFAG-10a, but most CAD systems generate a separate aperture file (or wheel file or tool report) together with the Basic Gerber files.

-If undefined apertures are encountered while importing a Gerber file, the Specify aperture table dialog box opens.
-This dialog box lists the undefined apertures which were found in the Gerber file.
+If undefined apertures are encountered while importing a Basic Gerber file, the Specify aperture table dialog box opens.
+This dialog box lists the undefined device codes (apertures) which were found in the coordinate file.
 The upper left region lists standardized aperture tables as well as all non-image files listed in the Files pane.
 Clicking one one of these files causes the file contents to be displayed in the upper right region.

 Nearly every CAD system generates aperture files differently.
 Once you have located the correct aperture file, you should choose the parser for your CAD system from the list in the lower left region.
 The parsed aperture table will then be shown in the lower right region.
 Once an aperture table is located that defines all of the undefined apertures listed at the top of the dialog box, the OK button is enabled.

 Note: It is sometimes possible to come up with a valid aperture table even though the wrong aperture file or the wrong parser is used.
 If you are unsure of the aperture table, you should inspect the graphic display carefully to insure that the Basic Gerber files have been interpreted properly.